 Well, Mr. Limbaugh, they can't pay their bills at that point.

-Well, then in the old days, the hospitals would send somebody out and repo the car.
+Well, then in the old days, the hospitals would send somebody out and repo the car if you didn't pay your hospital.

 We're talking, we're not even talking catastrophic here.

-We're talking just average ordinary run-of-the-mill go-get a checkup kind of health coverage.
+We're talking just average, ordinary, run-of-the-mill, go-get-a-checkup kind of health coverage.

 Oklahoma.

-Oklahoma, 65% voted for for McCain.
+Oklahoma, 65% voted for McCain.

 Until this, I was going to require the Republican Party to study what's going on in Oklahoma.

-I should be persona non grotto in the Republican Party.
+By the way, I'm now persona non-grato, or should be, I should be persona non-gratto in the Republican Party.

 Morton Kondracki has instructed the Republican Party to fire me.

-We go to Saturday night's Beltway Boys on the Fox News Channel.
+We go to Saturday night's Beltway Boys on the Fox News channel.

 I read that excellent column of yours in roll call about what Republicans need to do, and except for the vicious attack on Rush Limbaugh.

-It made a lot of sense, particularly at that Republicans or Democrats for that matter, if they're in the minority, need to present alternative policies.
+Particularly, you had that Republicans, or Democrats, for that matter, if they're in the minority, need to present alternative policies.

-All I said was that Republicans should not allow them to be their intellectual bosses, uh, as in immigration, where they lost the Hispanic vote, right?
+All I said was that Republicans should not allow them to be their intellectual bosses, as in immigration, where they lost the Hispanic vote, right?

-What the Republicans, I mean, it's going to be very hard.
+The Republicans, I mean, it's going to be very hard.

-And the result of that is the tendency will be not to think, but to just go right, right, right, right, right.
+And the result of that is the tendency will be not to think, but to just go right, and say no, That is not the road back.

 Mort, I would tell you, I would tell you what I've told everybody, you got the candidate you wanted.

-All of you guys in the Fox All Stars, when you started talking about the Republican presidential nomination, you wanted McCain.
+All of you guys in the Fox All-Stars, when you started talking about the Republican presidential nomination, you wanted McCain.

 McCain was a guy who could get the Hispanic vote.

-He could get all these groups that the right wing Republicans couldn't get.
+He could get all these groups that the right-wing Republicans couldn't get.

 And McCain went out there and he gave it his best shot, didn't he?